ezrosent/frawk/README.md

 In addition to [installing Rust](https://rustup.rs/), you will need an installation of LLVM 9.0 on your machine.
 See [this site](https://apt.llvm.org/) for installation on Linux; `brew install llvm@9` or similar seem to work on Mac OS.
 Other versions of LLVM may work as well.
+With those prerequesites, cloning this repository and a `cargo build --release` or `cargo install --path <frawk repo path>` will produce a binary that you can add to your `PATH` if you so choose.

 While there are no _deliberate_ unix-isms in frawk, I have not tested it on Windows.

 ## Bugs and Feature Requests